 I am a fine art photographer.
 My research comprises of photographic practice and writing and is concerned with the relationship between the terms 'photograph' and 'queer.'
 In a nutshell, my research explores ways to make possible a logic of thinking outside of the binary.

-By turning to the technological and material conditions underpinning the photograph’s existence, my reserach explores a queering ambition in the form of a photographic agency.
+By turning to the technological and material conditions underpinning the photograph’s existence, my research explores a queering ambition in the form of a photographic agency.
 This ontological stance enables a discursive mode of investigating core queer concerns, for example questions of difference in the context of assumed closed systems.
 Developing from a photographic portrait practice that explores the notion of gender as nonconforming, my research has through experimentations using a large format camera generated the photographic works Looking Out, Looking In; Turn; Figural, Figurative; Skin; and Frame.

-I am interested in supervising PhD and MRes students in the following areas: feminist photographic practices and theories, queer photographic practices and theories, queer activism and representation, New Materialism, Posthumanism, photography and ontology, non-dialectical contemporary philosophy, process-led photographic research.
+I am interested in supervising PhD and MRes students in the following areas: feminist photographic practices and theories, queer methodologies, queer photographic practices and theories, queer activism and representation, New Materialism, Posthumanism, photography and ontology, non-dialectical contemporary philosophy, process-led photographic research.

 PhD, Royal College of Art